levigo/filetype-analyzer/README.md

 - recognize common formats based on an XML-based matching description
 - extract meta-data from ceratin formats using specialized matchers and extractors
-- allow adding new recognited formats
+- allow adding new recognized formats

 ## Usage